Strategic co-operation documents

 In addition, the co-operation designed by the Council of Europe follows a “multi-institutional approach”, which allows different Council of Europe’s institutions and bodies to target governmental stakeholders, parliaments, independent governance institutions such as the Ombudsperson, local and regional authorities and civil society, in order to create a unique leverage for comprehensive, inclusive, successful and sustainable reforms.

 The Council of Europe prioritises a human rights approach at all levels and stages of its activities.
+For more information see the Human Rights Approach Practical Guide for co-operation projects.
 Its acquis, including Council of Europe legal instruments and institutions, combined with the principles of equality, non‑discrimination, balanced participation brings further added value to the Council of Europe activities.
 As a component of this human rights approach, the Council of Europe emphasises gender mainstreaming throughout its project activities in line with its Gender Equality Strategy 2018-2023.
 For more information, see the Council of Europe web page on gender mainstreaming and Gender mainstreaming toolkit for co-operation projects.
 The Council of Europe also promotes civil society participation, as outlined in the Guidelines on civil society organisations’ participation in Council of Europe’s co-operation activities.

 *All references to Kosovo, whether the territory, institutions or population, in this text shall be understood in full compliance with United Nation's Security Council Resolution 1244 and without prejudice to the status of Kosovo.